Food Gardeners, what’s in your soil?

-The Soil Kitchen is a four-day opportunity for backyard food gardeners to receive free soil testing!
+The Soil Kitchen is an opportunity for backyard food gardeners to receive free soil testing!
 Soil brought to the kitchen will be screened for heavy metals and tested for soil nutrients.
 Soil from your backyard, schools and community gardens are all eligible and the results will help growers safely and effectively start or continue gardening.

-Representatives from the Environmental Protection Agency and the City of Austin will be on hand to accept soil samples and assign each with an identification number.
+Representatives from the City of Austin Brownfields Office will be on hand to accept soil samples and assign each with an identification number.
 Each sample must be labeled with the cross streets closest to the garden and the initials of the soil owner.

 All samples will be tested for the presence of heavy metals and soil nutrients.
-Depending on the total number of samples received, the anonymous results will be posted online around the week of May 9, 2016.
+Depending on the total number of samples received, the anonymous results will be posted online in mid-May 2017.

 How to collect a soil sample: